kachkaev/video-easter-eggs/README.md

 yarn exe src/commands/videoProcessing/6-generateEasterEggSummary.ts
 ```

-Once you’ve commented, you can specify the link to your comment in `var/videos/myTestVideo/config.yml` so that it was displayed in the UI.
+Once you’ve made a comment, you can specify the link to it in `var/videos/my-test-video/config.yml`.
+The link will be displayed in the UI.

 ### Deployment

-1. Setup an S3 bucket, configure `S3_RESOURCE_STORAGE_*` variables in `.env`
+1. Setup an S3 bucket with public read access

+1. Configure `S3_RESOURCE_STORAGE_*` variables in `.env`

-1. Upload video-related resources to S3
+1. Upload applicable video-related resources to S3

-    ```
+    ```sh
+    yarn exe src/commands/s3/uploadVideoData.ts
     yarn exe src/commands/s3/uploadVideoFramePreviews.ts
-    yarn exe src/commands/s3/uploadVideoData.ts
     ```

 1. Run the local server with `API_RESOURCE_STORAGE_TYPE=s3` to make sure the link between your bucket and the web app works